Rolling log files by size or by date in springboot apps

 What’s the default logging configuration in Spring?

 By default, Spring Boot uses Logback as the default logger.
-However, there are some limitations if you only use application.properties to configure logging:
+However, there are some limitations if you only use application.properties

 You can configure the root logging level and package logging level, but what if you want to roll log files by date or by size?